JinglinHan/OpenAmp/readme.md

 which is derived with Cadence Spectre.
 The three numbers are DC gain (dB), phase margin (degree) and GBW (GHz), respectively.
 If less than three numbers are shown in the sim.out file, it's because the gain is a less-than-zero value and no valid phase margin and GBW result can be computed.
 If so, the FoM is set to 0.

 The circuit design is also given in form of graph adjacency matrix.
 The definition of the graph and its adjacency matrix can be found in our paper (#index).
 In short, the graph nodes represent the circuit nodes and the edges represent different devices.
-The

 | Edge weight | Device                                 |
 | :---------: | -------------------------------------- |